What sustainability means to us

 synthesis and purification of, molecular reducing agents are omitted.
 Therefore also generating a safer work environment for the industry.

 The Nanostructures division’s technology truly is a technology with endless possibilities and has the potential to make a significant change to several different markets.
 However, as we already stated, we have a genuine interest in a global sustainable future.
-As we all are aware, the earth’s reserves of fossil fuels will not last forever and the electricity market needs to be exposed to competition to develop into an accessible alternative from a global perspective.
-Therefore we have chosen to focus on the hydrogen market since we believe hydrogen to be a crucial part of the future of fuels.
+As we all are aware, the use of fossil fuels releases vast amounts of greenhouse gases, such as Carbon Dioxide and Methane, and is the largest driving force for climate change.
+Therefore, we need environmentally friendly alternatives for a global net-zero transition.
+For this, green hydrogen will take an important part in several sectors, such as energy, industrial, and transportation.
+Furthermore, exposing the electricity market to competition will enable environmentally friendly fuels to develop into accessible alternatives on a global level.
+Therefore, we have chosen to focus on the hydrogen market since we believe hydrogen to be a crucial part in the sustainable future.

 The hydrogen market aims to produce 40% of all Green Hydrogen through PEM electrolysis with renewable sources of energy.
 Today the production of hydrogen through PEM electrolysis requires both iridium and platina.
 Unfortunately, these noble metals are both expensive and rare which makes it impossible for production to scale up.
 The European Union’s goal is to reduce the needed amount to one-tenth of the amount that is needed today.
 With the usage of our tailormade nanostructures in PEM electrolysis, we bring that number down to one-thirtieth – today.
 This leads us to believe that our technology will be the future of hydrogen production and enable hydrogen to become a strong competitor in the global fuel market.